Five years ago.

 "Come on, Syd," Julie replied.
 "You're better off trying to convince her to wear a two-piece bathing suit and take off that shirt."

-Sydney snickered and lowered her sunglasses as a group of college-aged guys strolled by.
-The guys gave each of the three girls a once-over, drinking the bare skin of Sydney and Julie's bodies before their gazes settled on Krysta's buxom figure which, while well-hidden, was still quite apparent.
-Krysta made eye contact briefly, before frowning and turning her attention back to her book.
-One of the guys snickered, but all three got the unspoken message and offered a head nod to Sydney and Julie before heading on their way.
+Sydney snickered.
+She lowered her sunglasses as a group of college-aged guys strolled by.
+They gave Sydney and Julie's figures a once-over, but their gazes settled on Krysta's buxom figure which, while well-hidden, was still apparent.
+Krysta made eye contact briefly, frowned, and returned her attention to her book.
+The guys got the message, offered a head nod to Sydney and Julie, and headed on their way.

-"Wow, Krys," Julie said, noticing the exchange.
-"You've been working on that 'get lost' look of yours.
-Last time I saw you, you avoided all eye contact whatsoever and hid behind baggy sweaters."
+"Wow, Krys," Julie said.
+"You've been working on your flirting.
+Last I saw, you avoided all eye contact whatsoever and disappeared into a hoodie."

-"I'd just assumed you outgrew all of them," Julie said, studying the profile of Krysta's chest.
+"I'd assumed you outgrew all of them," Julie said, studying the profile of Krysta's chest.
 "What are they at now?
-They look like at least an 'F' I figure."
+At least an 'F' I figure."

 Krysta sighed.
-"34Gs and growing.
-If I cannot hide them, I need to at least be able to get my message across."
+"34G, and growing.
+If I cannot hide them, I need to at least get my message across."

 "I am defensive.
 You think I welcome the assault of a thousand eyes?"